OpenNews/srccon/homepage.md

 ## About SRCCON

 SRCCON is a hands-on conference, full of conversations and workshops focused on the practical challenges that news technology and data teams encounter every day.
 We work to make it an inclusive and welcoming event where people can feel comfortable digging into complex problems.
-Over two-days, 300 attendees will gather for dozens of sessions that reflect the values of this community:
+Over two days, 300 attendees will gather for dozens of sessions that reflect the values of this community:

 * **We experiment in the open**—by sharing our work and processes, we do the innovative work our organizations need to evolve on the web and better inform our audiences.
 * **We support one another**—by offering each other our expertise and empathy, we find new collaborators, help each other learn, and make our networks and organizations more resilient.
-* **We lead change**—by challenging the power structures that have failed our industry, we push for inclusive, long-lasting change in our newsrooms, led by journalists of color and the wide swath of journalists outside of NYC/DC.
+* **We lead change**—by challenging the power structures that have failed our industry, we push for inclusive, long-lasting change in our newsrooms, led by journalists of color and the wide community of journalists outside of NYC/DC.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/180221748' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>